tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         In the context of :term:`on-chain`, usually hostile to the original product and competes from the same :term:`liquidity`.

-    Liquidity

-        Refers to the depth of tradeable asset on an exchange.
-More there is liquidity, larger trades you can do without moving the price.

     Candle

         Candle, or a candlestick is a type of price chart used in technical analysis that displays the high, low, open, and closing prices of an asset for a specific time period, or :term:`bucket`. `More information <https://en.wikipedia.org/wiki/Candlestick_chart>`__.